Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the Radeon R9 M265X is 25% quicker than the Radeon HD 4830 1GB in general, due to its higher data rate. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthThe Radeon R9 M265X should in theory perform much faster than the Radeon HD 4830 1GB in general. (explain)

-Texel RateThe Radeon R9 M265X will be much (about 25%) better at texture filtering than the Radeon HD 4830 1GB. (explain)
+Texel RateThe Radeon R9 M265X is quite a bit (approximately 25%) better at AF than the Radeon HD 4830 1GB. (explain)

-Pixel RateBoth cards have the exact same pixel fill rate, so in theory they should be equally good at at full screen anti-aliasing, and be capable of handling the same screen resolutions. (explain)
+Pixel RateBoth cards have exactly the same pixel fill rate, so in theory they should perform equally good at at anti-aliasing, and be capable of handling the same screen resolutions. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison